This shrimp pesto pasta comes together in minutes and can be enjoyed hot or cold! Simple ingredients and perfect for a fast and fresh dinner.

 - Use zucchini noodles.
 These vegetable noodles are a healthy and low-carb alternative to pasta and pair well with the rest of the ingredients in this dish.

 - Add pine nuts.
 Toasted pine nuts will add some crunch to the dish.
 They will also enhance the nutty flavor of the pesto sauce.

 - Make it spicy.
 Use chili flakes to cook the shrimp or add some chopped red chili to the pasta mix for some heat.

 - Add tomatoes.
 Fresh cherry tomatoes tossed through the pasta at the end will brighten up the dish and give a lovely tomato flavor.

 - Use pre-cooked shrimp.
-I love to make extra air fryer shrimp and keep half to toss through the cooked pasta.
+I love to make extra blackened or air fryer shrimp and keep half to toss through the cooked pasta.

 To store: Transfer leftover shrimp pesto pasta into an airtight container and refrigerate it for up to 4 days.
 Any longer and the pesto isn’t as flavorful.

 To freeze: Place the cooked and cooled pasta in a shallow container and store it in the freezer for up to 6 months.